-The date of valuation is 31 March 2015
+The date of valuation is 31 March 2016

-The valuers undertook a desktop revaluation following a full valuation undertaken as at 31st March 2011 by The District Valuer which was supplied to them.
+The valuers undertook a full revaluation at 31st March 2016.
 The valuations were undertaken in accordance with the RICS Valuation - Professional Standards 2012 as published by the Royal Institution of Chartered Surveyors.

-For each operational asset, that is, those held, occupied and used by the Council in the direct delivery of services for which the Council has either a statutory or a discretionary responsibility, a Fair Value Existing Use Value (EUV) has been provided, except in the case of housing stock where Existing Use Value for Social Housing is appropriate (EUV-SH).
+For each operational asset, that is, those held, occupied and used by the Council in the direct delivery of services for which the Council has either a statutory or a discretionary responsibility, a Current Value Existing Use Value (EUV) has been provided, except in the case of housing stock where Existing Use Value for Social Housing is appropriate (EUV-SH).
 EUV-SH assumes the property is let for its existing use as social housing.